 Chase Down Leaks During Fix a Leak Week

 Did you know that 1 trillion gallons of water are wasted each year from household leaks nationwide?
 Join in on helping to crack down sneaky leaks inside and outside your home during Fix a Leak Week, March 20 through 26 — and all year long.

 According to the U.S. Environmental Protection Agency, the average household wastes nearly 10,000 gallons of water each year, which is the same amount of water used to wash 270 loads of laundry.
 Let’s not waste water, but instead use it for necessities like laundry.
 Ten percent of U.S. homes account for leaks that waste 90 gallons or more per day.
 That is why Fix a Leak Week is a great reminder to make every drop count.
-By finding and fixing easily corrected leaks, Otay customers could save up to 10 percent on their water bill.
+By finding and fixing easily corrected leaks, Otay customers could save up to 10% on their water bills.

 Here are a few tips for detecting easy-to-fix leaks in your home: